SichangHe/mdbook_ls/README.md

     This limitation will hopefully be lifted in the future by whitelisting certain preprocessors to be fed with the whole book.

+### Future work for incremental preview

+- Instead of writing the book to disk, keep the rendering in memory.
+    The plan is to use temporary files.
+- Instead of copying all the asset files, directly serve them from the source directory.
+- Do a full rebuild on manual page refresh.